mbdavid/LiteDB/README.md

 # NEXT
-- Hide Database, Mapper, FileStorage, Shell, +Tests from solution
-- Remove FileOptions, use only ConnectionString
+- Implement TempStream : Stream (using MemoryStream + FileStream after size X)

+- Test password do not storing password sha1
+- Review logs (with #DEBUG call)
+- Do tests with Async operations
-- Keep LiteEngine with minimum data access methods
+- Rename LiteEngine to DbEngine with minimum data access methods

+- Fix CreateDatabase initial size (back to simple way) + remove password in header
-- Async
+- Fix database info

+# TESTS REMOVED

 # LiteDB - A .NET NoSQL Document Store in a single data file